one3qualsone/elastic-finance/frontend/src/app/learn/beginner/reading-financial-statements/reading-financial-statements.md

 5. **Compare to Industry Peers**: Understand how the company performs relative to competitors

-6. **Use Online Financial Databases**: Services like Yahoo Finance, Morningstar, or SEC EDGAR provide standardized financial data
+6. **Use Online Financial Databases**: Services like Yahoo Finance, Morningstar, or SEC EDGAR provide standardised financial data

 7. **Start Simple, Then Go Deeper**: Begin with basic metrics before diving into complex analyses